jagathi-foundation/website/README.md

 ## About

-JagathiFoundation.org is the website for the Jagathi Foundation nonprofit.
+jagathifoundation.org is the website for the Jagathi Foundation Nonprofit.
 It contains their projects, information, socials and more.

 ## Credits